apache/buildstream/doc/source/formatintro.rst

 test :ref:`project option <project_options>` values.

-The ``(?)`` directive may appear as a key in any dictionary expressed in YAML, and it's value is a list of conditional expressions.
+The ``(?)`` directive may appear as a key in any dictionary expressed in YAML, and its value is a list of conditional expressions.
 Each conditional expression must be a single key dictionary, where the key is the conditional expression itself, and the value is a dictionary to be composited into the parent dictionary containing the ``(?)`` directive if the expression evaluates